yevgeniy/nimm-warden/readme.md

 	.alter('quantity', 123);
 ```
 ------------
 Warden works by placing back references on objects (so nothing lower than IE8) thus warden has to 'see' an object in a model before it can audit it.
-Warden changes very little on the model -- you can still say `model.cartItems` and get the same ref to the array, however to ensure all things work correctly allow Warden to handle reading, writing, pushing, and splicing in the model.
+Warden changes very little on the model -- you can still say `model.cartItems` and get the same ref to the array, however to ensure all things work correctly allow Warden to handle reading, writing, pushing, and splicing the model.

 ------------------------

-There are 3 kinds of public warden methods:
+There are 4 kinds of public warden methods:

 __Selectors__ -- `Warden(model)` returns a warden selector.
 Then selector methods `eg: child(), where(), ancestors()` will drill down to an object(s)/value(s) in a model.
-Selectors merely setup access, what is to be done with that target is defined by ___terminators___ or ___auditors___.
+Selectors merely setup access, what is to be done with that target is defined by ___terminators___ or ___watchers___.
 Selectors return the same selector object so in this example
 ```
 var w = Warden(model);
 var a = w.child('foo');